Angela Merkel defends lobbying for disgraced Wirecard | DW | 23.04.2021

 Merkel insisted on Friday that promoting German firms hoping to break into the Chinese market was a normal part of her state trips to Beijing, and that "Wirecard AG did not enjoy any special treatment during the trip," the DPA news agency reported.

 At the time, Wirecard was planning to take over a Chinese financial tech company named AllScore Financial.
-The company was criticized for aggressively acquiring other businesses, often at above market value, to disguise its own failure to grow organically.
+The company has since been criticized for aggressively acquiring other businesses, often at above market value, to disguise its own failure to grow organically.

 At least some of the opposition politicians on the inquiry were dissatisfied with the chancellor's answers.
 Fabio De Masi, of the socialist Left party, said Merkel's testimony still left "many open questions."
 "When you visit the most powerful man in China, you don't lobby for any french-fry stand," he told Reuters news agency.
 "And you don't have 10 or 15 issues, but two or three."